trymhaak/iskysikkerhet.github.io/_posts/serversP2vsCSPM.md

 categories: [Defender for cloud]
 tags: [defenderforcloud,defenderforcspm,defenderforservers,devops,security]
 ---
+# Unlocking the Full Potential of Cloud Security: Defender for Servers Plan 2 vs. Defender CSPM
 When building a cloud security strategy, understanding the strengths of each tool in your arsenal is critical.
 Two powerful solutions from Microsoft Defender stand out: Defender for Servers Plan 2 and Defender CSPM (Cloud Security Posture Management).
 But how do they differ, and what can you gain by leveraging both?

 ## What Defender for Servers Plan 2 Offers